9 Best Dog Breeds For Living In The Woods

 The Bernese Mountain Dog, distinguished by its long coat, is the largest of the four Swiss mountain dog breeds.
 Originally from near Berne, this breed served as a versatile farm dog, taking roles such as a watchdog, property guard, and cart dog.
 They make an ideal dog for living in woods.

-SEE ALSO: 7 Pickiest Eating Dog Breeds
+SEE ALSO: 7 Long-Haired Dog Breeds You’ll Love To Cuddle

 Known for their intelligence and strong family bonds, Bernese Mountain Dogs are gentle with children and get along with most other pets.
 While they are protective, they are not typically aggressive.